 - When is the deadline to complete a Claim Form for Class Members not on the Master Spreadsheet?

-The deadline to complete a Claim Form is DATE TBD.
+The deadline to complete a Claim Form is Wednesday, February 12, 2020.
 In order to submit a claim for settlement benefits, you must complete a court-approved Claim Form under oath and submit supporting proofs and corroborating evidence of Objective Allocation Criteria required by the Form to the Claims Administrator through the BrownGreer Portal (see Question 11_above).

 - What if a Class Member disputes the information contained on the Master Spreadsheet?